 After all the mates are in place, you can add the Rack and Pinion Relation.
 This will give your arbor press realistic motion.

 Interested in taking a closer look?
-Check out the video above for a detailed walkthrough.
+Check out the video below for a detailed walkthrough.